U.S. growth drives dollar to 11th winning week

-NEW YORK, Sept 26 (The dollar posted an 11th straight week of gains against a basket of major currencies on Friday, extending the longest winning streak since its 1971 free float under President Richard Nixon.
+NEW YORK The dollar posted an 11th straight week of gains against a basket of major currencies on Friday, extending the longest winning streak since its 1971 free float under President Richard Nixon.

 The dollar index .DXY got extra lift from upwardly revised U.S. gross domestic product data, adding 0.5 percent and hitting a fresh four-year peak of 85.655 even as strategists and traders predicted a pullback in the dollar rally.